bonfire-networks/CommonsPub-Server/README.md

 ### No incoming federation

 Check that you correctly forward the "host" header to backend.
 It is needed to validate signatures.

+---
+# Configuring the server

+In the `config/` directory, you will find the following relevant files:

+* `config.exs`: default base configuration
+* `dev.exs`: default additional configuration for `MIX_ENV=dev`
+* `prod.exs`: default additional configuration for `MIX_ENV=prod`

+Do not modify files in the list above.
+Instead, overload the settings by editing the following files:

+* `dev.secret.exs`: custom additional configuration for `MIX_ENV=dev`
+* `prod.secret.exs`: custom additional configuration for `MIX_ENV=prod`

+## Uploads configuration

+To configure where to upload files, and wether or not you want to remove automatically EXIF data from pictures being uploaded.

+    config :pleroma, Pleroma.Upload,
+      uploads: "uploads",
+      strip_exif: false

+* `uploads`: where to put the uploaded files, relative to the app's main directory.
+* `strip_exif`: whether or not to remove EXIF data from uploaded pics automatically.
+   This needs Imagemagick installed on the system ( apt install imagemagick ).

+## Block functionality

+    config :pleroma, :activitypub,
+      accept_blocks: true,
+      unfollow_blocked: true,
+      outgoing_blocks: true

+    config :pleroma, :user, deny_follow_blocked: true

+* `accept_blocks`: whether to accept incoming block activities from other instances
+* `unfollow_blocked`: whether blocks result in people getting unfollowed
+* `outgoing_blocks`: whether to federate blocks to other instances
+* `deny_follow_blocked`: whether to disallow following an account that has blocked the user in question

+## Message Rewrite Filters (MRFs)

+Modify incoming and outgoing posts.

+    config :pleroma, :instance,
+      rewrite_policy: Pleroma.Web.ActivityPub.MRF.NoOpPolicy

+`rewrite_policy` specifies which MRF policies to apply.
+It can either be a single policy or a list of policies.
+Currently, MRFs availible by default are:

+* `Pleroma.Web.ActivityPub.MRF.NoOpPolicy`
+* `Pleroma.Web.ActivityPub.MRF.DropPolicy`
+* `Pleroma.Web.ActivityPub.MRF.SimplePolicy`
+* `Pleroma.Web.ActivityPub.MRF.RejectNonPublic`

+Some policies, such as SimplePolicy and RejectNonPublic, can be additionally configured in their respective sections.

+### NoOpPolicy

+Does not modify posts (this is the default `rewrite_policy`)

+### DropPolicy

+Drops all posts.
+It generally does not make sense to use this in production.

+### SimplePolicy

+Restricts the visibility of posts from certain instances.

+    config :pleroma, :mrf_simple,
+      media_removal: [],
+      media_nsfw: [],
+      federated_timeline_removal: [],
+      reject: [],
+      accept: []

+* `media_removal`: posts from these instances will have attachments removed
+* `media_nsfw`: posts from these instances will have attachments marked as nsfw
+* `federated_timeline_removal`: posts from these instances will be marked as unlisted
+* `reject`: posts from these instances will be dropped
+* `accept`: if not empty, only posts from these instances will be accepted

+### RejectNonPublic

+Drops posts with non-public visibility settings.

+    config :pleroma :mrf_rejectnonpublic
+      allow_followersonly: false,
+      allow_direct: false,

+* `allow_followersonly`: whether to allow follower-only posts through the filter
+* `allow_direct`: whether to allow direct messages through the filter